followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/scrolling/mode.md

 The following scrolling modes are available in the widget:

 - **Standard**
 A user scrolls a single page only.
-Scrolling appears only if the widget height cannot fit [all rows of a page](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/paging/#pageSize).
-In this mode, scrolling is auxiliary, while main navigation is performed with the [pager](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/pager/).
-If [paging](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/paging/) is disabled, the widget loads all rows at once, which may decrease the widget performance.
+Scrolling appears only if [all the page's rows](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/paging/#pageSize) do not fit into the widget's height.
+In this mode, the [pager](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/pager/) performs the main navigation and scrolling is auxiliary.
+If [paging](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/paging/) is disabled, the widget loads all rows at once, which may decrease the widget's performance.
 In this case, we recommend choosing another scrolling mode.

 - **Virtual**
-Pages are loaded when they get into the viewport and removed once they leave it.
-Use this mode if a user should be able to scroll data jumping from one page to another.
+This mode is an alternative to paging where pages are loaded when they get into the viewport and removed once they leave it.
+Use this mode if a user should be able to scroll data by pages.

 - **Infinite**
-Each next page is loaded once the scrollbar reaches the end of its scale.
+This mode is an alternative to paging where each next page is loaded once the scrollbar reaches the end of its scale.
 Use this mode if a user should scroll data gradually, from the first to the last page.

     [note]Set the **grouping**.[allowCollapsing](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/grouping/#allowCollapsing) option to **false** when using infinite scrolling in conjunction with grouping.